 There are up to 50 types of Schema or “rich snippet” depending on your website content.
 I will list some of the most popular and outstanding types in this article.

 This Schema displays scores, votes of a product, even the views and rankings if the product is a movie, music video, etc. A good score can enhance your website’s reputation.
-On the contrary, you should be careful when you use it.
+In the contrary case, you should be careful when you use it.

 Breadcrumb or the navigation bar will be eye-catching and explicit in order to help visitors know where they are.
 Then, the bounce rate may be reduced.
 Notably, this form fits almost all websites.

 This “rich snippet” will show and highlight important links on the main menu of the page.
 So the visitors will go to these pages more quickly and conveniently.